 Fiona McQuarrie has been researching and writing about work and organizations for more than 30 years.
 Her areas of interest include industrial relations, organizational theory, workplace diversity, management history, and the interaction between work and leisure.

-Dr. McQuarrie is Special Projects Officer at the BC Council on Admissions & Transfer, the agency that supports British Columbia’s post-secondary transfer credit system, and Professor Emeritus at the University of the Fraser Valley (UFV).
+Dr. McQuarrie is Special Projects Officer at the BC Council on Admissions & Transfer, the agency that supports British Columbia’s post-secondary transfer credit system.
+She is also Professor Emeritus in the School of Business at the University of the Fraser Valley (UFV).

 From 1995 to 2021, she was a faculty member in the UFV School of Business.
 She was the first woman at UFV and the first faculty member in UFV’s Faculty of Professional Studies to be promoted to the rank of Professor.
-During her time at UFV, she also served as the Associate Dean of the Faculty of Professional Studies, Co-Chair of the Business program, and Co-Director of Program Development and Quality Assurance.
+During her time at UFV, she also served as the Associate Dean of the Faculty of Professional Studies, Co-Chair of the Business program, and Co-Director of UFV’s Program Development and Quality Assurance Office.
+She was the first woman in the School of Business and in the Faculty of Professional Studies (now the Faculty of Business and Computing) to be awarded the title of Professor Emeritus.
 She has also taught at the University of Alberta, Simon Fraser University, Athabasca University, and the University of Prince Edward Island.

 Dr. McQuarrie holds a Ph.D. in organizational analysis from the University of Alberta; a Bachelor of Business Administration with majors in business and English, an MBA, and a Certificate in Liberal Arts from Simon Fraser University; and a Certificate in General Studies from Thompson Rivers University.

 Dr. McQuarrie is the author of the textbook Industrial Relations in Canada, published by John Wiley and Sons.
-The textbook is in its fourth edition and is used at more than 30 Canadian universities and colleges.
-She is also the Canadian co-author of the widely used casebook Applications in Human Resource Management, published by Nelson Education
+The textbook is now in its fourth edition and is used in courses at more than 30 Canadian universities and colleges.
+She was also the Canadian co-author of the casebook Applications in Human Resource Management, published by Nelson Education.

 Although the title of this blog is All About Work, Dr. McQuarrie is definitely not all about work.
 Her non-work interests include all kinds of art, all kinds of music, and figure skating.
-She is an adult figure skater who has competed at local, regional, national, and international levels.
+She is an adult figure skater who has competed at local, regional, national, and international levels, and she has also written three books about popular music.